PIM2505 - Beginning and end of a rental business: commencement

-This means that, to be allowable, the expenditure must be incurred wholly and exclusively for the purposes of the rental business and must not be capital expenditure etc (see PIM2000 onwards).
+This means that, to be allowable, the expenditure must be incurred wholly and exclusively for the purposes of the rental business and must not be capital expenditure (see PIM1900 onwards).
 Thus, for example, rent paid to lease the first rental business property could be allowable under these special rules if it is due before the property is first let provided the property was acquired solely for the purposes of the rental business.

-Qualifying pre-commencement expenditure is treated as incurred on the day on which the taxpayer first carries on their rental business.
+Qualifying pre-commencement expenditure is treated as incurred on the day on which the customer first carries on their rental business.
 This is deducted, together with the other allowable expenses of letting, from the total receipts of the business for that year.

 For detailed guidance on pre-trading expenditure see BIM46350.

 Capital expenditure does not qualify for relief but there are also further special rules for capital allowances.
 Broadly they work in a similar way to those just outlined for revenue expenditure.
 For example, expenditure incurred on constructing a building before the rental business begins may qualify for Structures and Buildings Allowance once the building is in use for a qualifying purpose.
 For detailed guidance see the Capital Allowances manual.